-Legislation passed by the House of Representatives on July 26, 2007, and currently under consideration in the Senate, would establish a sales tax holiday during the period August 11-12, 2007.
-The Department of Revenue estimates that this legislation, if enacted in its current form, would reduce fiscal 2008 sales tax collections by approximately \$17.5 million.
+On August 2, 2007 the Governor approved legislation establishing a sales tax holiday during the period August 11-12, 2007.
+The Department of Revenue estimates that this legislation will reduce fiscal 2008 sales tax collections by approximately \$17.5 million.

 Based on its preliminary calculation of fiscal 2007 tax revenue collections, the Department of Revenue anticipates that on August 30, 2007 it will certify that fiscal 2007 baseline state tax revenue growth was sufficient to trigger an increase in income tax personal exemption amounts for tax year 2008, which increase would be the final of four statutorily mandated personal exemption increases, the previous three having occurred in tax years 2005, 2006, and 2007.
-See the May Information Statement under the heading "Commonwealth Revenues - State Taxes; Income Tax."
+See the May Information Statement under the heading "COMMONWEALTH REVENUES - State Taxes; Income Tax."
 The Department of Revenue currently estimates that such increase in the personal exemption amounts for the 2008 tax year would reduce fiscal 2008 tax collections by approximately \$25 million and would reduce fiscal 2009 tax collections by approximately \$55 million.